alklyn/fullstack-nanodegree-vm/vagrant/catalog/Readme.md

 # What is it
-A simple RESTful web catalog app using the Python framework Flask along which uses third-party (Google & Facebook) OAuth authentication.
+A simple RESTful web catalog app using the Python framework Flask along which uses third-party (Google) OAuth authentication.

 **Built With** :
 * [Flask](http://flask.pocoo.org/) - The web framework used.